MarkRacsko/dpc-neuron/README.md

 - try to get my hands on the Igor macro Thomas wrote to see how he did things -> asked Balázs
 - maybe add config options to change properties (size, color, ...) of the graphs
 - switch to uv
-- implement graphical metadata editor:
-    - add functionality to the buttons at the bottom
-    - properly place and format the table at the bottom
-    - figure out how to only display the current contents of the treatments dictionary
 - implement user friendly error system
+- implement input validation on the metadata
+- replace tk.Text with tk.Entry everywhere